Boiler-Groups/Student-Study-App/README.md

 ## Launch Instructions

-Clone the repository
+1. Clone the repository
 ```
 git clone https://github.com/GavinMcCormack912/Student-Study-App.git
 ```

-Get server dependencies
+2. Get server dependencies
 ```
 cd server
 npm install
 ```

-Get client dependencies
+3. Get client dependencies
 ```
 cd client
 npm install
 ```

-Create a .env file in the server folder with the following fields filled in
+4. Create a .env file in `server` with the following fields filled in
 ```
 MONGO_URI=
 PORT=
 NODE_ENV=
 JWT_SECRET=
+API_URL=
 ```
 - MONGO_URI: This is the connection string to your MongoDB database.
 If you're using MongoDB Atlas or any cloud-hosted MongoDB service, you'll get a connection string from their dashboard.
 Replace <username> and <password> with your actual MongoDB credentials, and mydatabase with the name of your database.